 - Fail to Reject the Null hypothesis

-Take the above example of canned sauce weighing 500 gm.
-The Null hypothesis is set as the statement that canned sauce weighs as 500 gm.
-After taking a sample of 20 sauce bottles and testing/taking its weight, it was found that the average weight of canned sauce came to 505 gm.
-The test statistics (t-statistics) was calculated for this sample and the P-value was determined.
+Take the above example of the sugar packet weighing 500 gm.
+The Null hypothesis is set as the statement that the sugar packet weighs 500 gm.
+After taking a sample of 20 sugar packets and testing/taking its weight, it was found that the average weight of the sugar packets came to 495 gm.
+The test statistics (t-statistics) were calculated for this sample and the P-value was determined.
 Let’s say the P-value was found to be 15%.
 Assuming that the level of significance is selected to be 5%, the test statistic is not statistically significant (P-value > 5%) and thus, the null hypothesis fails to get rejected.
-Thus, one could safely conclude that the canned sauce does weight 500 gm.
-However, if the average weight of canned sauce would have found to be 575 gm, this is way beyond/away from the mean value of 500 gm and one could have ended up rejecting the Null Hypothesis based on the P-value.
+Thus, one could safely conclude that the sugar packet does weigh 500 gm.
+However, if the average weight of canned sauce would have found to be 465 gm, this is way beyond/away from the mean value of 500 gm and one could have ended up rejecting the Null Hypothesis based on the P-value.

-In this post, you learned about the hypothesis testing and related nuances such as hypothesis formulation techniques, ways to go about doing hypothesis testing etc. In data science, one of the reasons why one needs to understand the concepts of hypothesis testing is the need to verify the relationship between the dependent (response) and independent (predictor) variables.
-One would, thus, need to understand the related concepts such as hypothesis formulation into null and alternate hypothesis, level of significance, test statistics calculation, P-value etc. Give that the relationship between dependent and independent variables is a sort of claim, the null hypothesis could be set as the scenario where there is no relationship between dependent and independent variables.
+In this post, you learned about hypothesis testing and related nuances such as the null and alternate hypothesis formulation techniques, ways to go about doing hypothesis testing etc. In data science, one of the reasons why one needs to understand the concepts of hypothesis testing is the need to verify the relationship between the dependent (response) and independent (predictor) variables.
+One would, thus, need to understand the related concepts such as hypothesis formulation into null and alternate hypothesis, level of significance, test statistics calculation, P-value, etc. Given that the relationship between dependent and independent variables is a sort of hypothesis or claim, the null hypothesis could be set as the scenario where there is no relationship between dependent and independent variables.